phnx-im/docs/src/spec/queuing_service.md

       * **Queued messages:** A sequence of ciphertexts containing the messages in the queue.
 Each incoming message is [encrypted](./queuing_service/queue_encryption.md) and is assigned the current sequence number, after which the current sequence number is incremented..
       * **Blocklist salt:** Salt that is used when hashing values for the *Group blocklist*.
 Generated randomly by the QS upon queue creation.
       * **Blocklist:** List of salted group ID hashes that the QS should not accept messages from for this queue.
+* **Queue ID authentication key:** A symmetric key that the QS uses to MAC a queue ID.
+Clients have to include that MAC when they encrypt their queue ID under the Queue ID encryption key.
+The QS uses this key to validate queue IDs after encryption and before enqueuing a message.
-* **Queue ID encryption keypair:** [A public/private HPKE keypair](glossary.md#queueconfig-encryption-key) that clients can encrypt their queue ID under before providing it to a local or federated DS.
+* **Queue ID encryption keypair:** [A public/private HPKE keypair](glossary.md#queueconfig-encryption-key) that clients can encrypt their queue ID and queue id MAC under before providing it to a local or federated DS.
 * **QS signing key:** [A public/private signature keypair](./glossary.md#qs-signing-key) that the QS uses to sign KeyPackage bundles before returning them upon request.
 Also used to sign messages when forwarding them from the local DS to a remote QS.
 * **QS-to-QS queues:** A database of queues indexed by the remote QS' domain.
 Each queue has the same queue encryption key material attached as the client queues.